-All in all, 2017 was a very busy year.
+All in all, 2018 was a very busy year.
 Milestones achieved and projects completed could not have been accomplished without the dedication and commitment of all SMI staff.
 Sincere appreciation is extended to everyone for their hard work.

-Looking forward to 2018 and beyond, the industry continues to evolve and in order to remain relevant to its many stakeholders, SMI must also continue to evolve and innovate.
-Increasing use of data analytics, reports, and ease of doing business will play an important role going forward.
+Looking forward to 2019 and beyond, the industry continues to evolve and in order to remain relevant to its many stakeholders, SMI must also continue to evolve and innovate.
+In that regard we are working towards enhancing broker connectivity to provide our brokers with on-line access to policy information, broker reports, and straight-through processing.
+We are also enhancing our website to provide more information for brokers and consumers.
+Increasing our use of data analytics, reports, and ease of doing business will play important roles going forward.
 SMI is committed to offering exceptional customer service, competitive products and investing in new technology in order to continue to provide peace of mind to its policyholders.